alexrajo/food-ltd/README.md

 Documentation: Navigation and updates on the documentation page.
 Keyboard navigation: Maneuvering around the page, using only keyboard.
 Important for accessibility.
 Normal navigation: Making sure general navigation updates the UI correctly.
-Filtering: Making sure that UI updates correctly when a user applies filters.
 Review: Making sure that UI updates correctly when a user writes a review.
 Strange behaviour: Tries out inputs which are not legal, to check that the UI handles this correctly.